jjdarcy/cantrilltips/README.md

 Its very important to adopt the correct process for your studies.
 Make a consious decision to gain knowledge and not just rush through to get a certification.
 Certification is a by-product of these courses.
-The important thing is to learn and gain skills
+The important thing is to learn and gain skills Make a plan for what you want to achieve and stick to it.

 * [Taking Notes while you study](tips/taking_notes.md)
 The only true way to learn and retain information is to take notes.